MIchaelKa/tech-knowledge-base/ML/ML/Bagging.md

 - Each new dataset has the same size as original dataset

 Random Forest
-- Randomly subsample k dimentions from d
+- Randomly subsample k dimensions from d

 RF for feature selection